aamras/build-pip-package/README.md

 Instructions:
 1. Make a folder(this will contain the file(s) that you want to upload on PyPI)
-2. Add the follwing files in that folder:
+2. Add the following files in that folder (small tip- use a good text editor like Sublime Text for creating a few of these files):

    a) program.py (the main code)

    b) README.md (include information about the project)